Chaguaramas, Trinidad and Tobago

 Most of the roadway in Chaguaramas lies close to the coastline and one can view the sea from the winding road.
-Chaguaramas is about 14 km from Port of Spain.
+It is about 14 km from Port of Spain.

 Leasing of Chaguaramas to the United States

 The entire peninsula was leased to the United States in 1940 for the construction of a naval base, Naval Base Trinidad, under the Destroyers for Bases Agreement.

 The base was also used during the early 1960s as a BMEWS early warning radar site, as well as a missile tracking site on the U.S. Air Force Eastern Test Range.

 The base was scaled back in 1956 and the area was returned to Trinidad and Tobago control in 1963.

 Treaty of Chaguaramas and CARICOM

 Chaguaramas was the location slated for the construction of the capital of the short-lived West Indies Federation.
 It is also the place where the Treaty of Chaguaramas was signed, establishing CARICOM, the Caribbean Community and Common Market, in 1973.